lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Which was made out of straw and shedded hamster fur, so it wasn't all that an impressive feat after all.

-But that didn't stop him from flexing his potato pecks and baked-potato biceps - in fact, all his mash-potato muscles - in a self-congratulatory display of unrivalled strength...
+But that didn't stop him from flexing his potato pecks and baked-potato biceps - in fact, all his mash-potato muscles - in a self-congratulatory display of unrivalled strength.

 Unrivalled by at least three of the human-headed hamsters, anyway...

 And those being the three hamsters who'd swapped all their muscles for jelly beans at the Muscly Jelly Bean Market down the road from the zoo.

-Anyway, this potato-headed man was wearing a jacket made out of foreskins, sunglasses engraved with the phrase 'Bad Ass Potato Man', had a martial arts belt tied around his potato head, and was carrying a bunch of potatoey pamphlets in his potato palms...
+Anyway, this potato-headed man was wearing a jacket made out of foreskins and sunglasses engraved with the phrase 'Bad Ass Potato Man', had a martial arts belt tied around his potato head, and was carrying a bunch of potatoey pamphlets in his potato palms...

-Which he immediately began to chuck out into the sea of dweebs, who all started snapping them up with the eagerness of The Big Yo's most worshippy worshippers picking up his bar tabs.
+Which he immediately - yes, right now - began to chuck out into the sea of dweebs, who snapped them up with the eagerness of The Big Yo's most worshippy worshippers paying off his bar tabs.

 That's because the dweebs all knew who this potato head was...